-- 3.5.1.
-During the present quarter, the quantitative grid analysis revealed that only three grids recorded dolphin occurrences, and the only grid with moderately high dolphin density was located near Black Point (Figures 3a and 3b).
-On the contrary, the other two grids only recorded moderately low dolphin densities.
+3.5.1.
+During the present quarter, the quantitative grid analysis revealed that only three grids recorded dolphin occurrences, and all three gird recorded moderately low to moderate dolphin densities (Figures 3a and 3b).
 However, it should be emphasized that the amount of survey effort collected in each grid during the three-month period was fairly low (6-12 units of survey effort for most grids), and therefore the habitat use pattern derived from the three-month dataset should be treated with caution.
-A more complete picture of dolphin habitat use pattern should be examined when more survey effort for each grid will be collected throughout the post-construction monitoring programme. - 3.5.2.
+A more complete picture of dolphin habitat use pattern should be examined when more survey effort for each grid will be collected throughout the post-construction monitoring programme.

+- 3.5.2.
 When compared with the habitat use patterns during the baseline period, dolphin usage in NEL and NWL has drastically diminished in both areas during the present monitoring period (Figure 4).
 During the baseline period, many grids between Siu Mo To and Shum Shui Kok in NEL recorded moderately high to high dolphin densities, but the dolphins have completely disappeared from this area during the present quarterly period (Figure 4). - 3.5.3.
-Moreover, the dolphin density patterns were also very different in NWL between the baseline and present post-construction monitoring periods, with high usage throughout the area during the baseline period, while only one grid with moderately high dolphin density was located near Black Point during the present quarterly period in the post-construction phase (Figure 4). - 3.6.
+Moreover, the dolphin density patterns were also very different in NWL between the baseline and present post-construction monitoring periods, with high usage throughout the area during the baseline period, while only three grids with only moderately low to moderate dolphin densities were recorded during the present impact phase period (Figure 4). - 3.6.
 Mother-calf pairs - 3.6.1.
 During the present quarterly period, no young calf was sighted at all among the four groups of dolphins. - 3.7.
 Activities and associations with fishing boats - 3.7.1.
 During the present quarterly period, only one of the four dolphin groups was engaged in feeding activity, while none of them was engaged in socializing, traveling, milling/resting activities.
-The lone group engaged in feeding activity was located at the southwest corner of the NWL survey area (Figure 5). - 3.7.2.
+The lone group engaged in feeding activity was located near Black Point (Figure 5). - 3.7.2.
 Moreover, none of the four dolphin groups sighted during the present quarter was associated with any operating fishing vessels. - 3.8.
 Summary of photo-identification works - 3.8.1.
-About 300 digital photographs of Chinese White Dolphins were taken from June to August 2019 for the photo-identification work during the HKLR03 surveys.
-A total of six individuals were identified and re-sighted six times altogether (see summary table in Appendix III and photographs of identified individuals in Appendix IV).
+Approximately 250 digital photographs of Chinese White Dolphins were taken from September to November 2019 for the photo-identification work during the HKLR03/TMCLKL08 surveys.
+A total of four individuals were identified and re-sighted four times altogether (see summary table in Appendix III and photographs of identified individuals in Appendix IV).
 Re-sightings of individual dolphins were only made in NWL, while none was re-sighted in NEL during the quarterly period.